 - Small: (18 ounces (about 1.5 ounces per egg)

 Because the USDA standards are based on a dozen eggs, one can expect variability in the weight of the individual eggs.
 For example, I weighed each of the dozen large eggs that I purchased yesterday.
 The total weight was 24.28 ounces.
-The smallest of the eggs weighed 1.80 ounces and the largest weighed 2.19 ounces.
+The smallest of the eggs weighed 1.80 ounces, and the largest weighed 2.19 ounces.

 Even if two whole eggs weigh the same, what’s on the inside could differ because of the weight/thickness of the shells.

 Flour also has a lot of variability per measured cup.
 This variability is caused by both the accuracy of the measuring cup and the method used.
-Many sources recommend that you fluff the flour, lightly spoon it into your measuring cup and level off the top with a knife.
+Many sources recommend that you fluff the flour, lightly spoon it into your measuring cup, and level off the top with a knife.
 However, even with this method, the flour can weigh anywhere between 4.25 ounces and 5.5 ounces.

 An added benefit of weighing all of the ingredients is that there are no measuring cups/spoons to clean up!

-Making the 10-Grain Whole Wheat Bread
+Making The 10-Grain Whole Wheat Bread

 After a little less than 4 hours, I ended up with a perfect loaf of 10-Grain Whole Wheat Bread.
-It was firm enough that the Master Taste Tester could easily slice off extremely thin pieces with no problem, but moist enough that it consistently held together.
+It was firm enough that the Master Taste Tester could easily slice off extremely thin pieces with no problem but moist enough that it consistently held together.

 It used to be that the Master Taste Tester’s favorite bread was my Bran Bread.
 However, because of its overall rounded flavor and consistency, he much prefers this 10-Grain Whole Wheat Bread.
 Yum!

 I hope you liked this recipe for 10-Grain Whole Wheat Bread as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!